5jt/dyalog-cookbook/manuscript/11_makeme.md

 ## The development environment

-`MyApp.dyapp` does not need much changes, it comes with everything that's needed for development.
+`MyApp.dyapp` does not need many changes, it comes with everything that's needed for development.
 The only thing we add is to execute the test cases automatically.
 Well, almost automatically.
 Ideally we should always make sure that all test cases pass when we call it a day, but sometimes that is just not possible due to the amount of work involved.
 In such cases it might or might not be sensible to execute the test cases before you start working: in case you _know_ they will fail and there are _many_ of them there is no point in wasting computer ressources and your time, so we better ask.

 For that we are going to have a function `YesOrNo` which is very simple and straightforward: the right argument (`question`) is printed to the session and then the user might answer that question.
 If she does not enter one of: "YyNn" the question is repeated.
 If she enters one of "Yy" a 1 is returned, otherwise a 0.
 Since we use this to ask ourself (or any other programmer) the function does not have to be bullet proof; that's why we allow `¯1↑⍞`.